 Farm Bureau Legislative Days

-From tax policy to protection of water quality, we ensure the needs of the farming and rural communities are priorities.
+From hurricane relief to tax policy and protection of water quality, we ensure the needs of the farming and rural communities are priorities.

 During legislative session, Florida Farm Bureau provides timely updates on pertinent agricultural issues in , a weekly policy issues publication.